 Growing Rhubarb in Pots

 Grown for its red, pink or greenish-pink stalks, rhubarb (Rheum x cultorum) is a spectacular cool weather perennial hardy to USDA zones 3-8.
 A healthy plant can live and produce for a good ten years.
-Ten years of delicious desserts and preserves.
+Which means ten years of delicious desserts and preserves.

 If you are interested in trying your hand at growing rhubarb plants in containers, be sure to use a lightweight, well-draining potting mix.
 It’s always beneficial to add in some compost as well.

 Plant divisions or purchased rhubarb crowns in early spring.
-Set the plant into a hole that is 1-3 inches deep and back fill around the crown.
+Set the plant into a hole that is 1-3 inches (2.5-7.6 cm.) deep and back fill around the crown.

 Set rhubarb grown in containers in full sunlight for best results, although rhubarb will tolerate some light shade.
 Water the crown until it is wet but not sodden.